DYAlex/file-upload-server/README.md

 ## Known bugs

-- [FIXED] If user uploads file with the name that already exists in uploads folder the file get overwritten
+- [FIXED] If user uploads file with the name that already exists in uploads folder the file gets overwritten